chainloop-dev/chainloop/docs/docs/quickstart.md

     chainloop auth login
     ```

-    Once logged in and will have access to any operation with the controlplane, like for example inspecting your organization
+    Once logged in, your next step would be to create a Chainloop organization.
+Think of organizations as workspaces or namespaces.
+To create an organization with a random suffix, run:

     ```bash
-    chainloop organization describe
+    chainloop organization create --name quickstart-$((RANDOM % 90000 + 10000))
+    # INF Organization "quickstart-10122" created!
     ```

 3. Create API Token to perform the attestation process: